Made from recycled industrial artifacts from the the early 1960s, this 15 minute hourglass is a beautiful and unique piece!

 This 15 minute timer is made of recycled industrial artifacts dating back to the 1960's.
 The timer is composed of antique wood spools found in abandoned textile mills in England.
 The spools were used to hold thread, cotton, and yarn that were spun into fabric.
 This particular timer was a ""tumbler"" and was used as a roller.
 Yarn passed between these rollers to be pressed and controlled before it was spun into fabric.
 The tumblers came from Joseph Lumb at Folly Hall Mill, Huddersfield, Yorkshire, which closed around 1969.

-The sand glass is mouth-blown in the United Kingdom.
 As with all antique and hand-made items, the colors and decorations vary from piece to piece.
 We consider this to be a special part of their history and character.

 classy way to time your sauna sessions.
 Works perfectly.
 Time is very accurate

 Very satisfied with this hourglass.
 I have several of the old bobbin hourglasses and this one is my favorite.
 Would recommend to anyone looking for something nostalgic to add to there decor or as a gift.

 I was very pleased with this purchase.
 It was a gift for my boss and he really loved it.
 Great workmanship and the letter of where the parts used to make this item came from and the history behind them was very interesting.
 I highly recommend this product.